LACRIMAL BONE ANATOMY

 • Contributes to lacrimal apparatus function

-• Involved in tear production
+• Involved in your tear production

-• Involved in tear drainage
+• Involved in your tear drainage

 ARTICULATIONS